citp/privacy-policy-historical/j/ju/jui/juiceanalytics.com.md

 Although most changes are likely to be minor, Juice Inc. may change its Privacy Policy from time to time, and at Juice Inc.’s sole discretion.
 Juice Inc. encourages visitors to frequently check this page for any changes to its Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

-_Thanks to the kind people of[WordPress.com](http://wordpress.com/) for making portions of this document available under the Creative Commons Sharealike license._
+Thanks to the kind people of [WordPress.com](http://www.wordpress.com/) for making portions of this document available under the Creative Commons Sharealike license.